Fabian Society: Second generation

-In October 1940, the Fabian Society established the Fabian Colonial Bureau to facilitate research and debate British colonial policy.
+In October 1940 the Fabian Society established the Fabian Colonial Bureau to facilitate research and debate British colonial policy.
 The Fabian Colonial Bureau strongly influenced the colonial policies of the Attlee government (1945–51).
 Rita Hinden founded the colonial bureau and was its secretary.

-Fabian academics of the late 20th century included the political scientist Sir Bernard Crick, the economists Thomas Balogh and Nicholas Kaldor, and the sociologist Peter Townsend.
+Fabian academics of the late-20th century included the political scientist Sir Bernard Crick, the economists Thomas Balogh and Nicholas Kaldor and the sociologist Peter Townsend.

 20th century

-During the 20th century the group was always influential in Labour Party circles, with members including Ramsay MacDonald, Clement Attlee, Anthony Crosland, Roy Jenkins, Hugh Dalton, Richard Crossman, Ian Mikardo, Tony Benn, Harold Wilson and more recently Shirley Williams, Tony Blair, Gordon Brown, Gordon Marsden and Ed Balls.
-229 members of the Society were elected to Parliament at the 1945 general election.
-Ben Pimlott served as its chairman in the 1990s.
-(A Pimlott Prize for Political Writing was organised in his memory by the Fabian Society and The Guardian in 2005, and continues annually.)
-The Society is affiliated to the Party as a socialist society.
-In recent years the Young Fabian group, founded in 1960, has become an important networking and discussion organisation for younger (under 31) Labour Party activists and played a role in the 1994 election of Tony Blair as Labour Leader.
+During the 20th century the group was always influential in Labour Party circles, with members including Ramsay MacDonald, Clement Attlee, Anthony Crosland, Roy Jenkins, Hugh Dalton, Richard Crossman, Ian Mikardo, Tony Benn, Harold Wilson, and more recently Shirley Williams, Tony Blair, Gordon Brown, Gordon Marsden and Ed Balls.
+229 members of the Society were elected to the House of Commons at the 1945 general election.
+Ben Pimlott was its chairman in the 1990s; a Pimlott Prize for Political Writing was organised in his memory by the Fabian Society and The Guardian in 2005 and continues annually.
+The Society is affiliated to the party as a socialist society.
+In recent years the Young Fabian group, founded in 1960, has become a networking and discussion organisation for younger (under 31) Labour Party activists and played a role in the 1994 election of Blair as the leader of the Labour Party.
 Today there is also an active Fabian Women's Network and Scottish and Welsh Fabian groups.

 Influence on Labour government

-After the election of a Labour Party government in 1997, the Fabian Society was a forum for New Labour ideas and for critical approaches from across the party.
-The most significant Fabian contribution to Labour's policy agenda in government was Ed Balls's 1992 discussion paper, advocating Bank of England independence.
+Following the election of a Labour Party government in 1997, the Fabian Society was a forum for New Labour ideas and for critical approaches from across the party.
+The most significant Fabian contribution to Labour's policy agenda in government was Balls's 1992 discussion paper, advocating Bank of England independence.
 Balls had been a Financial Times journalist when he wrote this Fabian pamphlet, before going to work for Gordon Brown.
 Former BBC Business Editor Robert Peston, in his book Brown's Britain, calls this an "essential tract" and concludes that Balls "deserves as much credit – probably more – than anyone else for the creation of the modern Bank of England"; William Keegan offered a similar analysis of Balls's Fabian pamphlet in his book on Labour's economic policy, which traces in detail the path leading up to this dramatic policy change after Labour's first week in office.